FabriLluvia/TeslaOS/README.md

 <!-- CONTRIBUTING -->
 ### Contributing

-Contributions are what make the open source community an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)